axonivy-market/adobe-esign-connector/adobe-esign-connector-product/README.md

 ## Adobe Sign account creation

-  1. Create a **AdobeSign** Company **Account** OR for Developer Account creation use [Create Developer Account, APIs for custom applications | Acrobat Sign](https://www.adobe.com/sign/developer-form.html) an follow the steps:
+  1. Create a **AdobeSign** Company **Account** OR for Developer Account creation use [Create Developer Account, APIs for custom applications | Acrobat Sign](https://www.adobe.com/sign/developer-form.html) and follow the steps:

  	 a.
 Fill form with personal and business data + continue
  	 ![fill-account-info](images/createAccountFillInfo.png)